 The ghost of a little girl called Lucy is seen on the balcony, often calling for her mom and dad.
 It is thought that Lucy died of a sudden illness while her parents were away on business in Detroit and she passed before their return to the island.

-Dorr E. Felt stared construction of Felt Mansion in 1925 with the vision of building a beautiful home for his family.
+Dorr E. Felt started construction of the Felt Mansion in 1925 with the vision of building a beautiful home for his family.
 It was originally intended to be the family’s summer home and it took 3 years to complete.

 However, just 6 weeks after it was completed Dorr’s wife Agnes passed away suddenly and he was left devastated.
 He died about 18 months later, some say of a broken heart.
 In the years that followed, the Felt family fell on hard times.

-Gradually the land and then the house were sold off.
-The mansion was converted into a prep school for Catholic boys, then in the seventies it was converted first into a prison and then into a home for cloistered nuns.
+Gradually the land and then the house was sold off.
+The mansion was converted into a prep school for Catholic boys, then in the seventies, it was converted first into a prison and then into a home for cloistered nuns.